 This monumental photographic portrait of Pope John Paul II was created during an action organised by Piotr Uklański in Rio de Janeiro for the São Paulo Art Biennial in 2004.
 About 3,500 Brazilian soldiers participated and were posed by the artists to depict the head of the Holy Father.

 From Love to Drama: Emotions in Polish Art

 In 2005, a billboard with Uklański’s photograph was installed at the intersection of Marszałkowska and Świętokrzyska streets in Warsaw.
 Two weeks after the image appeared, John Paul II died.
 The billboard became a memorial site where mourners left candles and flowers.

-The crash of the TU-154M in Smoleńsk on 10th April 2010 was not only the second biggest air crash in Polish history, but more significantly, it left the country without a president and almost one hundred members of state.
-Artur Żmijewski, in the early days after the catastrophe, walked streets of Warsaw and filmed people as they tried to make sense of the catastrophe.
+The crash of the TU-154M in Smoleńsk on 10th April 2010 was not only the second biggest air crash in Polish history, but more significantly, it left the country without a president and almost 100 members of state.
+Artur Żmijewski, in the early days after the catastrophe, walked the streets of Warsaw and filmed people as they tried to make sense of the catastrophe.

 The curator of Late Polishness writes:

 With his camera ready at hand, the artist took to the streets of Warsaw in the days that followed the ill-fated flight, documenting unfiltered public response to the trauma, while wandering through demonstrations, vigils, and common prayers.
 Although the catastrophe itself quickly became a matter of political dispute, Żmijewski is far from taking sides.
 Keeping his distance, he is simply watching the rituals, listening to people talk about the crash, observing the society struggling to articulate this collective shock.